bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 ```
 Figure X. Conntrack hash.
 Conntrack hash.
 Located at [`net/netfilter/nf_conntrack_core.c`](https://github.com/torvalds/linux/blob/master/net/netfilter/nf_conntrack_core.c#L210).

-The hash value will yield either an empty bucker or no entry that matches the
+The hash value will yield either an empty bucket or no entry that matches the
 connection tuple for `skbAtk`, which is [[`10.8.0.4:1337,1.1.1.1:80`],[`atkMac, wlanMac`]].
-While the attacker's packet does patch this from the connection's point of view,
+While the attacker's packet does match this from the connection's (i.e., socket) point of view,
 it does not match either the `ORIGINAL` or `REPLY` directions of the tuple stored in
 `nf_conntrack_hash`.